angelacummings/angelacummings.github.io/_poems/Near Misses.md

 - The maple, mondo, and sumac each sway and retract,
 - reflecting the moves of his craft and his burden.

-- Tonight, I am lone witness to this lavish
+- Tonight, I am a witness to this lavish

 - scene of a broken heart bending.